ARCHER2-HPC/archer2-docs/user-guide/python.rst

 The HPE Cray distribution provides Python 3 along with some of the most common packages used for scientific computation and data analysis.
 These include:

-* numpy and scipy - built against Cray LibSci
+* numpy and scipy - built against HPE Cray LibSci
-* mpi4py - built against Cray MPT
+* mpi4py - built against HPE Cray MPICH
 * dask

 The HPE Cray Python distribution can be loaded (either on the front-end or in a submission